Leading Active Campaigns

 Nulhegan River

 Why Protect: One of Vermont’s most wild rivers, the Nulhegan River drops through a basin of thick forests and boreal wetlands.
 The Nulhegan River was named after the Nulhegan Band of the Coosuk.
 “Nulhegan” translates in the Abenaki language to “Place of Fish Traps” for the bounty found there.
-This bill initiates a wild and scenic river study of the river.
+This bill initiates a wild and scenic river study on a 22-mile segment of the Nulhegan River and an 18-mile segment of the Paul Stream.

 Contact: Vermont River Conservancy